 This is the Browning Golden Eagle Mk III.
 This was the next in a series of high end radios from Browning Labs.
 First appearing around 1971, the MK III quickly assumed the role of "King of the hill" for those serious hobby users.
 As can be seen by the picture, this "radio" was actually housed in two separate pieces.
 The transmitter and receiver were each housed in its own individual box.
-This was a tube-type AM/SSB rig, with a multitude of user controls, including the standard essentials of Volume, Squelch, a "bandspread" (fine tune or clarifier), mode controls, and a nice large "S" meter.
+This was a tube-type AM/SSB rig, the receiver was adorned with multitude of user controls, including the standard essentials of Volume, Squelch, a "bandspread" (fine tune or clarifier), mode controls, and a nice large "S" meter.
 Tuning was accomplished by a continuously variable tuning dial which not only covered the 23 channel CB band, but included an "HF" portion as well, which covered from 27.285, up to 27.595.
 The transmitter also had a fine tune to track the receiver, and a built-in SWR meter with modulation functionality, as well as illuminated mode indicators.
 This rig was not cheap, as it cost over $750 in 1970's dollars, which was roughly double what a more modest SSB rig cost then.
 So consequently, there were not too many of them floating around our more modest neighborhoods.

 Having a radio split into 2 separate cases provided some unique operating conditions, which had both good and bad points.
 It was possible, for instance, to transmit and receive on 2 different channels (and/or modes), in a split form similar to what some hams do.
 As usual, you can't have a good upside, without a corresponding downside as well.
 The biggest downside to having separate receiver and transmitter controls occurred when using SSB.
 Since the transmitter and receiver frequencies were not "locked" together, you more or less had to let other stations tune to you, and then you could tune to them.
 This was a bit cumbersome for someone who was not comfortable with SSB operation.
 The plus side though, was that you could adjust your receive for best audio quality without moving the transmitter, which would normally result in a game of "walking the clarifier".
 Since the receiver was strictly a tunable, you had no fixed crystal control, and that enabled you to slide through any frequency, including the class "C" channels and the freeband.
 It was a great radio for sandbagging.
 But some people preferred the solid control and instant tuning of fixed crystals, especially if you changed channels frequently.